Clarifai/docs/docs/api-guide/api-overview/helpful-api-resources/postman-examples.md

 ## Applications

+Applications are the basic building blocks for creating projects on the Clarifai platform.
+Your data, annotations, models, predictions, and searches are contained within applications.

 After importing the Clarifai collection into Postman, inside the **Applications** folder in the sidebar, you should generally see four types of items/actions:

 ![Clarifai applications](/img/postman/clarifai_applications.png)